alf-p-steinbach/Expressive-Cpp/README.md

 ## Introduction

-The shortest possible Expressive C++ program is
+When an appropriate header is included via the build command the shortest possible Expressive C++ program is
 ```C++
 $just{}
 ```